Red Yeast Rice Beats Statins for Reducing Cholesterol

 A number of clinical studies have confirmed that red yeast rice significantly reduces cholesterol – especially LDL-cholesterol, the “bad” cholesterol.
 Some of this research has even shown red yeast rice can do this better than statin drugs.

-Cardiology researchers have now proven in a randomized, double-blinded, placebo-controlled clinical study that red yeast rice combined with lifestyle changes outperforms statins for reducing bad cholesterol and increasing good cholesterol.
+Cardiology researchers have proven in a clinical study that red yeast rice combined with lifestyle changes outperforms statins for reducing bad cholesterol and increasing good cholesterol.

 The researchers conducted their clinical study with 187 patients at Philadelphia’s Chestnut Hill Hospital.
 The patients had high cholesterol and LDL-cholesterol levels – an average of 154 mg/dL of LDL.